Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

-1950: Actress Christine Lahti, best known for her TV roles in "Chicago Hope" and "Jacky & Bobby," and for movies like "Swing Shift" and "Running on Empty," is born in Birmingham, Mich.
+1950: Actress Christine Lahti, best known for her TV roles in "Chicago Hope" and "Jacky & Bobby," and for movies like "Swing Shift" and "Running on Empty," is born in Birmingham, Michigan.

 1949: Twelve nations sign the North Atlantic Treaty creating the North Atlantic Treaty Organization.

 1945: The Ohrdruf forced labor and concentration camp near Weimar, Germany, is liberated by the 4th Armored Division and the 89th Infantry Division.
 It was the first Nazi concentration camp liberated by the U.S. Army.

-1944: Actor Craig T. Nelson, best known for his Emmy-winning role as football coach Hayden Fox on the sitcom "Coach," is born Craig Richard Nelson in Spokane, Wash.
+1944: Actor Craig T. Nelson, best known for his Emmy-winning role as football coach Hayden Fox on the sitcom "Coach," is born Craig Richard Nelson in Spokane, Washington.
 Nelson is also known for the movies "Stir Crazy," "Poltergeist" and "The Incredibles" and also stars in the sitcom "Parenthood."

 1933: The U.S. Navy airship USS Akron is wrecked off the New Jersey coast due to severe weather, killing 73 of the 76 crew and passengers on board.
 This was the largest loss of life for any airship disaster on record.

 1932: Actor Anthony Perkins, best known for playing Norman Bates in "Psycho," is born in New York City.
 He received the Golden Globe Award for New Star of the Year – Actor and an Academy Award nomination for his second film, 1956's "Friendly Persuasion," reprised the role of Bates in three sequels to "Psycho," and also appeared in movies such as "Fear Strikes Out," "Goodbye Again" and "The Black Hole."
 He died at age 60 on Sept.
 12, 1992, from AIDS-related pneumonia.

 1932: Record producer and music industry executive Clive Davis, who has won five Grammy Awards and is a member of the Rock and Roll Hall of Fame as a non-performer, is born in Brooklyn, New York.
 Davis has worked with artists such as Janis Joplin, Bruce Springsteen, Chicago, Billy Joel,Pink Floyd, Aretha Franklin, Rod Stewart, Alicia Keys, Barry Manilow, Christina Aguilera, Carlos Santana, Kelly Clarkson, Leona Lewis and Jennifer Hudson and is credited with bringing Whitney Houston to prominence.